PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series: Project Concentration

-The comprehensive documentation is developed with \textit{Sphinx}, hosted on \textit{Read the Docs}~\footnote{\url{https://readthedocs.org/}}, and available at \url{https://docs.pypots.com}.
-It keeps the same docstring and rendering style as Numpy~\cite{harris2020numpy}.
-The documentation contains thorough installation instructions, some quick-start examples, detailed API references, and a FAQ list.
-In addition to the documentation, \texttt{PyPOTS}' interactive tutorials in Jupyter Notebooks are released in the GitHub code repository at \url{https://github.com/WenjieDu/BrewPOTS}, and a simplified single notebook tutorial on \textit{Google Colab}~\footnote{\url{https://colab.research.google.com/drive/1HEFjylEy05-r47jRy0H9jiS_WhD0UWmQ?usp=sharing}} is provided for users to instantly run and explore.
+\paragraph{Documentation and Tutorials.} The comprehensive documentation is developed with \textit{Sphinx}, hosted on \href{https://readthedocs.org}{\textit{Read the Docs}}, and available on \href{https://docs.pypots.com}{https://docs.pypots.com}.
+It keeps the same docstring and rendering style as NumPy~\cite{harris2020numpy}.
+The documentation contains thorough installation instructions, quick-start examples, detailed API references, and an FAQ list.
+In addition to the documentation, \texttt{PyPOTS}' interactive tutorials in Jupyter Notebooks are released in the GitHub repository \href{https://github.com/WenjieDu/BrewPOTS}{https://github.com/WenjieDu/BrewPOTS}, and a simplified tutorial on \href{https://colab.research.google.com/drive/1HEFjylEy05-r47jRy0H9jiS_WhD0UWmQ}{\textit{Google Colab}} is provided for users to instantly run and explore.